 I have never seen this brand before, although I had lived in the Midwest for ten years.
 I saw this bag of Cheese Wheels snacks while on the road in Michigan, and knew I had to try them.
 They were pretty good for road snacks, cheddar cheese that was spread between wafer crackers.
 These little snacks were more filling than chips.

 Jays is a Midwestern snack food brand that distributes in the states of Illinois, Indiana, Michigan, Wisconsin, Iowa, Minnesota, and Missouri.
 You can also purchase Jays snacks on line though Walmart.com or Amazon.

 Lansing, Michigan– While traveling through the state of Michigan, I was given several suggestions by locals of what to eat in the area.
 I had gone to a few of the suggested places like Cosmos, Tasty Twist ,and the Grand Traverse Pie Company.
 All were delicious, especially the pie shop.

 I purchased a mini cherry crumb pie that I ate for breakfast at my hotel the next day.
 This pie is their best selling, and made with tart Michigan Montmorency cherries, and sweetened with a toasty crumb topping.
 It was a pretty perfect cherry pie, both tart and sweet in all the right places.

 For more information and locations, please visit Grand Traverse Pie Company.

-East Lansing, Michigan– Tasty Twist was another delicious place that I was recommended while in Lansing.
-This sweet shop is located by Michigan State University and has been serving ice cream since 1960.
-They serve fun frozen treats like shakes, smoothies, sundaes and hand dipped soft serve cones.
+East Lansing, Michigan– Tasty Twist was another tasty place that I was recommended while in Lansing.
+This sweet shop is located by Michigan State University, and has been serving ice cream since 1960.
+They serve fun frozen treats like shakes, smoothies, sundaes, and hand dipped soft serve cones.